MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-facebook.md

 1. Select **Save**.
 1. Select **Settings** under **Facebook Login**.
 1. In **Valid OAuth redirect URIs**, enter website URL in this format: `https://contoso.powerappsportals.com/signin-facebook`
+    > [!NOTE]
+    > The Reply URL is used by the Facebook app to redirect users to the portal after the authentication succeeds.
+If your website uses a custom domain name, you might have a different URL than the one provided here.​
 1. Select **Save Changes** at the bottom of the page.
 1. Select **Settings** on the left-pane.
 1. Select **Get Advanced Access** in the notification that states "Your app has Standard Access to public_profile.
 To use Facebook Login, switch public_profile to Advanced Access.".
 You can also select **App Review** from the left-pane, and then select **Permissions and Features** instead.